wakoliVotes/Check-if-Fibonacci-Python/README.md

 #### Other External Resources
-- To find out more on creating the Fibonacci Sequence, check this Link on GitHub
+- To find out more on creating the Fibonacci Sequence, check this Link [Fibonacci Sequence](https://gist.github.com/danny-votez/3111f753f452bcfc43f66b18a033b411) on GitHub
-- For more information, read the article on Medium at this link
+- For more information, read the article on [Python 101: Ultimate Python Guide]() on Medium.